merchantprotocol/documentation/docs/05_Magento_v1/25_Product_Base_Currency/60_Data_Export.md

 ### Customer Group Price

-Note, Group Price function is available for Magento CE 1.7.0.0+ only.
+Note, the Group Price function is available for Magento CE 1.7.0.0+ only.

 Run the script with your arguments: